Coroners and Justice Act 2009: Sentencing reform

+Part 4 of the Act established the Sentencing Council for England and Wales, replacing the Sentencing Guidelines Council and the Sentencing Advisory Panel.
+The Council was given responsibility for preparing sentencing guidelines, monitoring their operation, assessing the resource implications of sentencing, and promoting public awareness of sentencing.
+Courts were required to follow relevant sentencing guidelines unless satisfied that it would be contrary to the interests of justice to do so.

+The Act also introduced a statutory framework governing the preparation, consultation and publication of sentencing guidelines and established the membership and appointment process for the Council.

 Coroners (Investigations) Regulations

 The Coroners (Investigations) Regulations 2013 is a statutory instrument of the United Kingdom.
 Regulations 28 and 29 of this statutory instrument provide powers for coroners to issue reports to prevent future deaths, also known as PFD reports.

 It defines part of the mechanisms set up under the 2009 act.